 Reduce manual data entryLet’s face it.
 Revenue cycle staff spend tremendous amounts of time on repetitive data entry or data correction tasks.
 These tasks tend to be straight-forward but require a lot of system navigation and manual entry.
 Once you teach your RPA tool the process of entering or updating data, you can have these processes completed behind the scenes while your staff focuses on higher level tasks.

 Error reductionThere are a variety of factors that contribute to error.
 Simple typos, user fatigue, and complacency are just a few.
 RPA tools do exactly what you ask them to every time.
 If they introduce an error, it is because you trained them to.
 They can handle tremendous amounts of data without a single keying error.
-Fatigue is never an issue as RPA tools don’t get tired and they don’t know how to reach a level of comfort that leads to complacency.
 Again, unless you’ve taught your RPA tool to make a mistake, it will perform its functions with 100% accuracy every time.

 Communication between disparate systemsHow much time does your staff spend manually moving data from one system to another because the two aren’t designed to communicate with one another.
 Maybe you’re pulling insurance policy information from a payer website and putting it in your system.
 Or maybe you have one clinic that uses another system so you have to enter charges manually.
 Because RPA tools emulate human users, navigating disparate systems, collecting data, and aggregating it somewhere else can be a fully automated process.